emacsmirror/emmet-mode/README.md

 ## Installation

+### 1. From marmalade

+If your emacs has been installed marmalade then type `M-x package-list-packages` search `emmet-mode X.X.X` and install it.

+### 1. Manual instalation

+Just make sure emmet-mode.el is in your `load-path`.

+### 2. Settings to use.

-Just make sure emmet-mode.el is in your `load-path`, if you extracted emmet-mode to a directory:
+Open your .emacs or init.el and if you extracted emmet-mode to a directory (if you installed from marmalade then this setting is needless)

     (add-to-list 'load-path "~/emacs.d/emmet-mode")